 3D Foam is an ethylene vinyl acetate material made specifically to create dimensional embroidery.
 You place the foam on the surface of your work piece, stitch through to perforate it, and finally tear away the excess from non-design areas.
 This leaves the foam under the thread of the design, raising it well above the ground.

-For the best results, I use high density foam specifically made for embroidery.
-Though craft foam is similar, some foams may be layered with meshes, films, or other materials that will inhibit perforation and craft foams are usually less dense and thus more prone to being compressed, leaving you with a less dimensional result.
+For the best results, I use high density embroidery foam.
+Though craft foam is similar, some foams may be layered with meshes, films, or other materials that will inhibit perforation, and craft foams are usually less dense and thus more prone to being compressed, leaving you with a less dimensional result.

-3D foam requires almost twice the density of stitches you wouldd use for full coverage in a flat embroidery design in order to perforate the material and hold it under the stitching securely.
+3D embroidery on foam requires almost twice the density of stitches you would use for full coverage in a flat embroidery design in order to perforate the material and hold it under the stitching securely.
 This can negatively affect your results so it is not ideal for all digitized design projects.

-Moreover, any open ends on satin stitch columns require a ‘capping’ stitch below the top stitching to hold in and perforate the foam.
-For the best, most dimensional results, you need to either purchase foam-specific designs or digitize your design specifically for the medium.
+Moreover, any open ends on satin stitch columns require a ‘capping’ stitch below the top stitching to hold in and perforate the puffy foam.
+For the best, most dimensional results, you need to either purchase foam-specific designs or use software to digitize your design specifically for the medium.

-Designs with bold, wide satin stitch columns, like large satin stitch letters, allow for the most dimensional embroidery using 3D foam.
+Designs with bold, wide satin stitch columns, like a large satin stitch font, allow for the most dimensional embroidery using 3D puffy foam.
 The long, loose stitches allow the foam to remain high and uncompressed.